IQisMySenpai/baboon-simulation/README.md

 This project simulates the movement of baboons using Python.
 It uses multiple visualization techniques and can be run with a pre-configured environment.
 Read the [Setup](#setup) section to get started and [Understanding the Simulation architecture](#understanging-the-simulation-architecture) to learn how to create new strategies.

-## Understanging the simulation architecture
+## Understanging the simulation architecture UPDATED

 First of all, **read `src/simulation_types/documentation.py`**: it contains the explanation of the **objects** in the simulation and the **SDEs** used to simulate the baboon movement.
 The important part here is the **drift** function, which takes the past trajectories of all baboons and returns the step vector that each baboon is going to take in the next time-step.
 Read the `src/simulation_types/documentation.py` file to understand the details.
 The full simulation is explained there and it is not a long explanation.